arunkd13/arunkd13.github.io/content/blog/apcnf.md

 reason, I was not inclined to do it.
 I wanted to see nature restore even a compacted degraded soil without fossil fuel inputs.

-    The only disturbance I am doing is dig a 1 feet wide trench every 1.5 meters which I use for irrigation and also would act as a drainage mechanism durign rains.
-This also can be used to hold excess biomass after laying out as mulch on the beds.
-It also provides a safe way to move within the field for inspection and harvesting.
+    The only disturbance I am doing is to dig a 1 feet wide trench every 1.5 meters which I use for irrigation and also would act as a drainage mechanism durign rains.
+I use the soil from the trenches to form the tall bunds which demarcate the fields and retain the water.
+The trenches can also be used to hold excess biomass after laying out as mulch on the beds.
+It also provides a path to walk within the field for inspection and harvesting.

     I also have been hoeing down grass when sowing my crop which disturbs an inch or two of top of the soil.
 Without this, the competion from them affects the crop greatly.

-    I plan to grow Mucuna once a year to smother the grass, which can greatly reduce the grass and weeds over the years.
+This is a back breaking work and is not scalable.
+The technique of growing Mucuna, greatly reduces the grass weeds for the next crop and is the technique I intend to perfect as a scalable mechanism.
+Also, over the years, the weed pressure should reduce allowng more than one crops after the Mucuna before the grasses start to become a problem.

 4. **Integrate animals into farming**